jesus-torres1/CSM-AI/README.md

 File Processing
 - PDF files are processed using PyPDF2 to extract text.
 - DOCX files are processed using the python-docx library to extract text.
-- CSV files are currently not supported.
+- CSV files are supported.
 - Text Chunking
 - Text is split into chunks to improve processing efficiency.
 This is done using a custom CharacterTextSplitter class.